Codeception/Codeception/docs/modules/WebDriver.md

 ### dontSeeElement

-Checks if element does not exist (or is visible) on a page, matching it by CSS or XPath

-Example:
+Checks that element is invisible or not present on page.

 ``` php
 <?php